The Remote Debug configuration

-The GDB Remote Debug configuration is one of the two options that CLion provides for debugging remotely under gdbserver.
+The Remote Debug configuration allows you to debug remotely under gdbserver or lldb-server.
 Use this configuration if you already have the executable with debug information and don't need CLion to build the project for you.
 This configuration is independent of a particular build system or project format.

 With this configuration, you can remotely debug applications that were built by any build system.
 The only requirement is for the debug symbols to be present on the local machine.

-There are also no restrictions on the target environment.
-Your program can run remotely under gdbserver on any OS including Linux-based embedded systems such as Raspbian OS (see Raspberry Pi OS Guide ), on a cloud platform, or inside a Docker container.
-You can connect to any GDB stub that complies with the remote gdbserver protocol - for example, Qemu to debug OS kernels or OpenOCD to debug flashed firmware.
+Your program can run remotely on any OS including Linux-based embedded like Raspbian OS (see Raspberry Pi OS Guide), on a cloud platform, or inside a Docker container.
+You can connect to any GDB stub that complies with the remote gdbserver protocol: for example, Qemu to debug OS kernels or OpenOCD to debug flashed firmware.

 CLion's bundled GDB, which is used as a client debugger by default, is built with multiarch support, which makes it suitable for remote cross-platform debug in various Linux/Windows/macOS and embedded cases.
-Below you can find the full list of all supported targets:
+Find the full list of the supported targets below.

 General steps of the workflow

-Find below a brief description of the steps to take for remote GDB debug.
+Find below a brief description of the steps to take for remote GDB/LLDB debug.
 More details for each step are given in the next chapters.

 Prepare a binary with debug information.
 If required, use a cross-platform toolchain.